damassi/mpc-ahh/source/README.md

 ------------
 Mocha is used as the default for unit tests.
 Via grunt-mocha, unit tests can be run in both the terminal as well as the browser.

+- Install httpster:  `sudo npm install -g httpster`
+- Cd into the `source` folder
+- Execute `httpster`
+- Open new console tab, cd into `source
-- To execute tests via PhantomJS
+- To execute Mocha tests
- - `grunt test`
-- To test in browser
  - Run `grunt test`
- - Navigate to `test/html/index.html`
+ - Navigate to `localhost:3333/test/html/index.html`
 - When running `grunt dev`, tests are automatically re-run on save of either your source or your spec files and should trigger a reload in the browser.